-IV.
-CONCLUSION
+V. CONCLUSION

 In this research, the main idea is to perform machine learning algorithms to predict forest fires.
 The data set is presented in the UCI machine learning repository.
-The size of the data set is 517 instances, and some attributes are 13.Linear regression, Neural Network, Decision Tree and Random Forest machine learning algorithm are implemented to perform the prediction process.
+The size of the data set is 517 instances, and some attributes are 13.
+Linear regression, Neural Network, Decision Tree and Random Forest machine learning algorithm are implemented to perform the prediction process.
 These algorithms are applied using two scenarios.
-In the first scenario, all attributes of the data set were included and in the second scenario, 70% of the attributes were included.
-The training set is 70% of the data set and the set and the test set is 30% of the data set it was 1,0.93,0.67 and 0.87 on linear regression ,Neural Network, Decision Tree and Random Forest respectively , in testing data set it was 1,0.90, 0.64 and 0.80 on linear regression ,Neural Network, Decision Tree and Random Forest respectively.
+In the first scenario, all attributes of the data set and the set and the test set is 30% of the data set it was 1,0.93,0.67 and 0.87 on linear regression, Neural Network, Decision Tree and Random Forest respectively .
 The experimental results demonstrated that the linear regression algorithm presented the best result.